Fiber is often associated with trips to the restroom.

 Packed with vitamins, protein, and healthy fats, avocado is a great addition to your breakfast plate.

-Before I leave you heading for the grocery store, I must remind you one thing: get a food processor.
+Before I leave you heading to the grocery store, I must remind you one thing: get a food processor.

 If you want to balance your fiber intake, food processors are your best friend.